 In 2007, Rexon stepped into the limelight, as a presenter on Wild Earth Safari, which is an internet based live broadcast of game drives around the Sabi Sands.
 He has since accumulated a large fan base, and his fans follow his movements everywhere he goes.

 He joined the Chitwa Team, much to the delight of the owners and our guests in April 2011.
 Besides his incredible knowledge of the dynamics of the lowveld, Rex is very much into sharing information with our guests about the local art and culture.
 He is also an advisor on the board of the Dixie Community Development Form, assisting and liaising with lodges to raise funds to uplift the village of Dixie.

 For Rex, the Sabi Sands is his territory….so let him show you around.

 Stefan grew up in Pretoria, South Africa and has worked for 6 years in the hospitality industry.
 He spent most of his childhood holidays in the Kruger National Park, where his love for nature started and grew.
-His uncle was a walking safari guide in Kruger National Park for over 20 years so the love of the bush runs in the family !
+His uncle was a walking safari pay to do my essay guide in Kruger National Park for over 20 years so the love of the bush runs in the family !
 He was a game farm manager for 2 years and a ranger for 5 years.
 Very passionate about the bush and photography and he’s an avid bird watcher.